Vehicle-to-grid backup coverage introduction

 *Approximate hours based on simplified, constant-load assumptions.
 If discharge power is below the load, full-load coverage may be zero.

-The calculator is intentionally strict about full-load coverage.
+This vehicle-to-grid calculator is intentionally strict about full-load coverage.
 If you are power-limited, it reports zero hours because the critical load cannot be met at the requested kW level.
 In practice, many sites respond by shedding load.
 The questions below explain how to think about common outcomes.

-If you are building a broader resilience plan, you may also find these calculators useful: home battery backup duration calculator, EV fleet charging load balance planner, and community resilience hub microgrid sizing calculator.
+If you are building a broader vehicle-to-grid resilience plan, you may also find these calculators useful: home battery backup duration calculator, EV fleet charging load balance planner, and community resilience hub microgrid sizing calculator.
 For reducing the critical load itself, see the window heat loss savings calculator.

-Summary text will appear after a successful calculation.
+A vehicle-to-grid summary will appear after a successful calculation.